System Design Space

 Anti-replay and request signing

-Nonce + timestamp + HMAC/signature, clock-skew policy and request expiration window.
+Nonce + timestamp + HMAC/signature, clock-skew policy, and request expiration windows.

 Zero-trust network posture

-No internal API is trusted by default: mutual auth + network segmentation.
+No internal API is trusted by default: mutual authentication + network segmentation.

 Secure API lifecycle